-This funding will help foster community cohesion by increasing people’s sense of belonging and engagement.
-The grants will help to strengthen the capacity of communities to become more self-reliant and empowered to address local issues.
+This funding helps to foster community cohesion by increasing people’s sense of belonging and engagement.
+Grants help to strengthen the capacity of communities to become more self-reliant and empowered to address local issues.

-The grants will place a greater emphasis on collaboration amongst organisations to develop whole-of-community approaches to emerging community challenges.
-They will enable community organisations to innovate service delivery and work together to better respond to changing community need.
+The grants place an emphasis on collaboration amongst organisations to develop whole-of-community approaches to emerging community challenges.
+They enable community organisations to innovate service delivery and work together to better respond to changing community need.

-The Strong and Resilient Communities grants Activity will comprise of three new grant programs:
+The Strong and Resilient Communities Activity comprises three grant programs:

-- Community Resilience grants – to support projects in communities to address potential or early signed of low social cohesion and/or racial, religious and cultural intolerance.
+- Community Resilience grants –support projects in communities to address potential or early signs of low social cohesion and/or racial, religious and cultural intolerance.

 - Inclusive Communities grants – to improve the social and economic participation of vulnerable and disadvantaged individuals to enhance overall life-time wellbeing and community belonging.

 - National Research grants – for research and advice projects that address emerging issues or provide innovative solutions to issues of national significance which impact upon community resilience and integration in Australia.

 The Minister for Social Services, Dan Tehan, announced the successful recipients of the Strong and Resilient Communities grants on 13 March 2018.